 Romans 3:28: Therefore we conclude that a man is justified by faith without the works of the Law.

-through the washing of regeneration and renewal of the Holy Spirit, 6. whom He poured out on us abundantly through Jesus Christ our Savior, 7. that being justified by His grace,
+He saved us, through the washing of regeneration and renewal of the Holy Spirit, 6. whom He poured out on us abundantly through Jesus Christ our Savior, 7. that being justified by

 ~ Titus 3:5-7 ~